EmanOss/posts-app/README.md

 - [Bootstrap](https://getbootstrap.com/) was used for styling.

 ## Features
-- Like button <br> (favourites are stored in browser local storage, and are displayed in the "Liked" tab).
+- Like button
+<br> favourites are stored in browser local storage, and are displayed in the "Liked" tab.
 - Responsive design
+<br> Cards adjust, and navigation bar moves to bottom